The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: The Euler-Maruyama method

+where $0<\lambda<H$ and $\xi_{\lambda,T}$ is a positive random variable with finite moments of all orders. \end{enumerate} \end{remark}

-In this part we study the convergence of the Euler-Maruyama method associated to (\ref{SDDE}).
-In what is left of this work, we will always assume that $1<\alpha\leq2$ and that the assumptions of Theorem \ref{existuniq} are satisfied.
+In what is left of this work, we will always assume that the drift component \textbf{$b$} is at least of class $\mathcal{C}^{1}$ and of linear growth.
 Within this framework, the unique solution of (\ref{SDDE}) will be denoted by $X$.
 Now, by setting